google/fonts/TRIVIA.md

 - `ofl/siamreap` and `ofl/siemreap` contain `Siemreap.ttf`
 - `ofl/terminaldosis` and `ofl/dosis` contain the same files (renamed) and `ofl/terminaldosislight` contain `TerminalDosis-Light.ttf`

+## Missing METADATA.json files

+Fonts in Early Access do not have METADATA.json files.

 ## 3rd Party Directories

 The www.google.com/fonts directory is accompanied by a [Google Fonts Developer API](https://developers.google.com/fonts/docs/developer_api) which provides raw data for constructing such a directory in JSON format.